-- organisations rely on to protect software and computer programmes.
-Computer programmes are protected by copyright as a literary work under the Copyright Act Any computer programme or software that is characterised by source code enjoys copyright protection. - ♦ The protection of confidential information is also of importance to Fintech organisations.
+- Copyright is an important area of intellectual property law that Fintech organisations rely on to protect software and computer programmes.
+Computer programmes are protected by copyright as a literary work under the Copyright Act 2021.
+Copyright in Singapore is non-registrable and arises at the point of creation.
+Any computer programme or software that is characterised by source code enjoys copyright protection. - ♦ The protection of confidential information is also of importance to Fintech organisations.
 Where (a) information is of a confidential nature (e.g., the information is clearly designated as a secret) and (b) such information has either been imparted in circumstances importing an obligation of confidence or has been accessed or acquired without the owner's knowledge or consent, then a rebuttable presumption of breach of confidence arises.
 The party-in-breach has the onus of showing how receipt of the confidential information does not undermine the organisation's interest in avoiding wrongful loss caused by loss of the information's confidential character.
 As long as this information retains its confidential character, the obligation of confidence applies continuously. - Other aspects such as name and logo of the software may give rise to trade mark rights, whether registered or otherwise.